 Churchill, Bonizzi, and Kaltenbrunner (2021) in their presentation argued that due to their longer time-horizon, pension funds do positively contribute to the development of large and deep domestic local currency bonds markets, and hence ease financial and external constraints in developing markets.
-This position by Churchill et al. is in line with Sinyangwe (2023) who contend that Zambia uses pension funds to shore-up its domestic bond market.
+This position by Churchill et al. is in line with Sinyangwe (2023) who contends that Zambia uses pension funds to shore-up its domestic bond market.
 While there are positives in using pension funds in local debt markets, it was also argued that in the case of foreign pensions investing in local markets, the funds embeddedness in a hierarchic and structured international financial and monetary system carries with them the external vulnerability and financial market instability (Churchill et al., 2021).

 Bonizzi and Kaltenbrunner (2019) cited in Churchill et al (2021) submit that even with the advantage of longer-time horizon, international investors have not proven to be the key to financial stability, and behaviour of foreign pension funds is determined by the nature of their liabilities, which are embedded in the conditions of their home economy.
-Domestic pension funds, as the case is in Zambia has been used to minimize vulnerability from external pension funds, however, as observed by Bonizzi, Churchill and Guevara (2020) cited in Churchill et al (2021), behaviour of domestic pension funds is also more complex due to pension reforms.
+Domestic pension funds, as the case is in Zambia, have been used to minimize vulnerability from external pension funds, however, as observed by Bonizzi, Churchill and Guevara (2020) cited in Churchill et al (2021), behaviour of domestic pension funds is also more complex due to pension reforms.
 These reforms may come in the form of allowing early access of pension funds to members, and pension fund holdings structure (Bonizzi, Churchill and Guevara, 2020, cited in Churchill et al., 2021).

-During the Covid-19 pandemic, it was found that pension funds were used as a captive audience to provide capital at below market rates to governments in countries which had limited expansion of fiscal space, and burdened with sovereign debt (World Bank, 2021).
-The benefits arising from this model of financial repression, were found to be; the easing of sovereign debt, lower interest rates, and increased liquidity in the economies, however, the implementing countries are encouraged to take into account financial depth and size of the economy, income level, demographic factors and the maturity profile of pension obligations, as well as the structure and governance of the pension system, as well as the consequences from a grown and aging population (World Bank, 2021).
+During the Covid-19 pandemic period, it was found that pension funds were used as a captive audience to provide capital at below market rates to governments in countries which had limited expansion of fiscal space, and burdened with sovereign debt (World Bank, 2021).
+The World Bank found that the benefits arising from this model of financial repression, were found to be; the easing of sovereign debt, lower interest rates, and increased liquidity in the economies.
+However, the implementing countries were encouraged to take into account financial depth and size of the economy, income level, demographic factors and the maturity profile of pension obligations, as well as the structure and governance of the pension system, as well as the consequences from a grown and aging population (World Bank, 2021).

 Effect of early access to pension on micro financial institutions

 Fuentes.
-Mitchell, and Villatoro (2023) contend that the allowed three-year access to pension from the Chilean national pension fund managers, improved the pensioners’ welfare, as the funds went toward consumption, repayment of debts, and a large portion of it into current and savings accounts.
+Mitchell, and Villatoro (2023) contend that the allowed three-year access to pension from the Chilean national pension fund managers, improved the pensioners’ welfare, as the funds went towards consumption, repayment of debts, and a large portion of it into current and savings accounts.
 According to the World Bank (2019), Singapore, Canada, Switzerland, and Australia, where early access was permitted, the partial pension withdrawals helped in improving the welfare of members and it incentivized people to subscribe to the pension scheme.

-In the United States of America, payments from public pension funds were found to have positive effects on the local and state economies, and their contributions far exceeded incomes from farming, fishing, logging, and hotel/lodging industries, combined (NASRA, n.d.).
-Further, the director general of the NAPSA, stated that the anticipated injection of ZMW 11 billion was expected to spur economic growth in Zambia by way of easing up liquidity challenges the country was facing due to delayed debt restructuring (Sinyangwe, 2023).
+In the United States of America, payments from public pension funds were found to have positive effects on the local and state economies, and their contributions far exceeded incomes from farming, fishing, logging, and hotel or lodging industries, combined (NASRA, n.d.).
+Further, the director general of the National Pension Scheme Authority (NAPSA), stated that the anticipated early access to pension of ZMW 11 billion injection was expected to spur economic growth in Zambia by way of easing up liquidity challenges the country was facing due to delayed debt restructuring (Sinyangwe, 2023).